fonbnk/docs/api-v2.md

 - depositSandboxForcedFlow (sandbox optional field to simulate deposit success/failure/underpayment/overpayment)
 - payoutSandboxForcedFlow (sandbox optional field to simulate payout success/failure)

+> **Sandbox tip:** When you're testing in the sandbox environment you can set `depositSandboxForcedFlow` or `payoutSandboxForcedFlow` to force the platform to return success, failure, or other edge outcomes.
+This makes it easy to imitate failed flows without moving real funds.

 Create the order via [Create order](#create-order):

 <details>